zudochkin/awesome-newsletters/README.md

 - [React Digest](https://reactdigest.net/).
 A weekly newsletter for React developers with top 5 links.
 [Archive](https://reactdigest.net/digests).
 - [React Status](https://react.statuscode.com/).
 A weekly roundup of the latest React and React Native links and tutorials.
 - [Awesome React Newsletter](https://react.libhunt.com/newsletter).
 A weekly overview of the most popular React news, articles and libraries.
+- [Nextjs Weekly](https://nextjsweekly.com/).
+A newsletter of the best Next.js articles, tools and projects.

 #### EmberJS